AsamK/signal-cli/README.md

+This fork changes the daemon command to read commands as JSON from stdin instead of exporting a DBus interface.
+It also includes reactions in JSON output.

+Currently, only sendMessage is available.
+The JSON interface is {"command": "sendMessage", "recipient": number, "content": message, "details": {"attachments": []}}.
+The details field is optional.
+As far as I can tell, attachments must be full absolute file paths.

+TODOs:
+- acknowledge commands received from stdin in valid JSON output instead of freeform text
+- feature parity with DBus interface and ideally CLI
+- allow typing indicators to be sent and received
+- include quotes in JSON output
-this is patched such that the daemon command reads recipient:message pairs from stdin instead of exporting an object to dbus while outputing json as normal (though it currently also outputs "sent $msg to $recipient" in response to input as well). it also includes reactions in output, and will include quotes.
+- ideally, expose message IDs referenced by quotes this is patched such that the daemon command reads recipient:message pairs from stdin instead of exporting an object to dbus while outputing json as normal (though it currently also outputs "sent $msg to $recipient" in response to input as well). it also includes reactions in output, and will include quotes.

 note that currently sending multiline messages does not work, lines after the first are ignored.